zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

 out of the pale of society in the same way that a *"traitor" to his nation* does today. [^kohnture]

-TODO add more

 # Is there a difference between the communities which are formed by civic and ethnic nationalism?

 There is a difference.
-It isn't black-and-white.
+But it isn't black-and-white.
 Most sovereign nations today [^nations] appear to have some form of civic basis in their constitutions and laws for naturalized citizenship - mentioning, in some cases, the migrating individual's national status too.
-Some founded on civic principles have shown ethno-nationalist sentiments of late (eg: USA).
-But a difference still exists for ethnically-*imagined* nations, be it in their incorporation as by constitution (think Israel), or in the popular imagination of the residents (consider India).
+Some founded on civic principles have shown ethno-nationalist sentiments of late (eg: USA [^murica]).
+But a difference still exists for ethnically-*imagined* nations [^kunat] [^bhuci], be it in their incorporation as by constitution (think Israel [^israel]), or in the popular imagination of the residents (consider India).

 A quick demonstration of why popular Indian imagination is ethnic - consider how the population deifies the achievements of non-citizens with any degree of Indian descent as an Indian achievement, despite the individual's own national alignment which may not match this imagination.
-TODO Refactor
+Or even in the behaviour towards those who don't "look Indian".

 ## Theoretical differences distinguishing the two

 Why should there be a difference?

-There are differences in the inspiration for each type of nationalism.
+It's in the imagination of a nation.
 Hans Kohn talked of "western" (civic) and "eastern" (ethnic) nationalisms [^kohnbook], and the motivations for each highlights the difference in the imagination that forms aforementioned imagined communities.